 Post laying

-Ensure Your Bearded Dragon Is Due For Egg Laying
+1. Ensure Your Gravid Bearded Dragon Is Due to Lay

-It could be a little tricky to identify if your pet is ready to lay her eggs.
-Sometimes, the dragon may simply be chunky around the belly area making it look heavily pregnant.
-If you have acquired or rescued a pregnant bearded dragon, the best way to tell if it’s due for egg-laying is by monitoring the dragon’s behavior.
+Identifying gravid beardies can be a little tricky especially if the dragon is naturally chunky.
+If you have recently acquired or rescued a pregnant bearded dragon, the best way to tell if it’s due for egg-laying is by the following signs:

 - Visible egg prints around the belly area